-Dunwoody College, celebrating its Centennial in 2014, will hold a pictorial show at Mill City Museum highlighting the College’s history and the impact Dunwoody has had on the local community – from the founders William and Kate Dunwoody, to the present day.
-Featuring historic photographs of the past 100 years, the show runs through Oct.
-5.
+Dunwoody College held a pictorial show at Mill City Museum highlighting the College’s history and the impact Dunwoody has had on the local community — from the founders William and Kate Dunwoody, to the present day.
+Featuring historic photographs of the past 100 years, the show ran from June through October, 2014.

 William H. Dunwoody was the primary share holder of Washburn Crosby Company (now General Mills) and his involvement in the greater milling community was instrumental in making Minneapolis the Flour Milling Capital of the World for 50 years – it was Mill City.
 Dunwoody is delighted to join with Mill City Museum a hundred years later to celebrate this relationship.